rahulphaltankar/JIRA-AI-Driven-Dependency-Manager/README.md

 ## 💬 Support

-For questions, feedback, or support, please open an issue in the GitHub repository or contact us at support@yourdomain.com.
+For questions, feedback, or support, please open an issue in the GitHub repository.

 ## ✨ Acknowledgements